Notes toward a never completed statement

 Using a severely limited vocabulary - raw canvas, thinly stained black acrylic paint, and carefully taped edges - Rhodes creates an unbounded experience.
 His paintings are full of nuanced perception and keenly invoke of the legacy of modernism.

-Rhodes’ paintings embody minimalism’s factuality, employ the techniques of color field painting, and evoke the existentialism of the New York School.
+Rhodes’ paintings embody minimalism’s factuality, and evoke the existentialism of the New York School.
 The fractured unity of each composition recalls Cubism.
 All this Rhodes accomplishes without forgoing image - perceiving a forest, here, is a leap, but not a big one.
 The paintings’ kinetic effect is similar to that of moving through deeply wooded space - close, dark forms passing in and out of one’s field of focus.

 Berlin-based Rhodes doesn’t reference just any forest, however, he chooses der Schwarzwald, the Black Forest.
 A place of legend, the Black Forest beckons to the intrepid, not the faint of heart.
 Within, unknown dangers lurk, but also untold treasures; it is a place of realized visions, of magic.
 Perhaps the most potent reading of Rhodes’ recent work is a symbolist one.
 In his hands, the language of late modernism does not celebrate a definitive aesthetic; rather, it suggests the possibilities of painting.
 With minimal means, Rhodes paints a total experience - both the forest and the trees lie in wait for the viewer.